nikkaoyy/Academic-Life/README.md

 ---

 ## 🎯 Purpose of this Repository
-This repository, **UD_works**, is a **centralized archive** of my academic and personal projects completed during my Systems Engineering career.
+This repository, **Academic-Life**, is a **centralized archive** of my academic and personal projects completed during my Systems Engineering career.
 It reflects both my technical growth and my approach to applying **engineering principles** in solving real-world problems.

 Here you will find:
 - 📂 **Course Projects:** Implementations, reports, and analyses from different subjects